 PEScience stands out from other protein supplements on the market because it’s formulated with both whey protein and casein (more on the benefits of this later).

-As a strength athlete and nutrition coach, I couldn’t wait to get my hands on this protein to see if it could be my new go-to protein or if it was just another protein powder that had been overhyped by social media influencers (@kk_fit_ and @jeffnippard are affiliated with PEScience – 1.1m and 3.5m followers respectively).
+As a strength athlete, I couldn’t wait to get my hands on this protein to see if it could be my new go-to protein or if it was just another brand that had been overhyped by social media influencers (@kk_fit_ and @jeffnippard – 1.1m and 3.5m followers respectively).

-So, is PEScience Protein Powder worth it?
-PEScience Protein Powder is worth it if you want a protein powder that encourages muscle growth, keeps you satiated, mixes well, and tastes great.
-However, it does contain artificial sweeteners and flavors, which could affect your digestion and could be a deterrent for some people looking for a more ‘natural’ product.
+- PEScience does contain artificial sweeteners and flavors, which could affect your digestion and may be a deterrent for some people looking for a more ‘natural’ product.

 Overall Rating: 4.5/5

 Medical Disclaimer: The material presented in this article aims to offer informational insights.
 It should not be perceived as medical guidance.
 The views and writings are not designed for diagnosing, preventing, or treating health issues.
 Always consult with your physician prior to starting any new dietary or supplement routine.